carrot-garden/carrot-archon/maven-marker/maven-central.md

 -->
 # maven marker file
-when this file is present in project root, artifacts will be published to maven central.
+when this file is present in the project root, artifacts will be published to the maven central.